xianlinlc/gitskills/README.md

 # gitskills
+hello
+it is easy?
-hello this is a new branch called dev,it means development
+this is a new branch called dev,it means development